austind/iosfw/README.md

     * Set boot variable: `boot system flash:/<file>`
     * Schedule reload: `reload at 00:00`
 * Currently, `iosfw` does not check to ensure `transfer_source` is reachable.
 If not reachable, the install command will fail, but not timeout for more than 30 minutes.
 Most commonly, `transfer_source` may not be reachable due to sending the requests out the incorrect interface.
 You can specify the source interface for TFTP and FTP transfers with `ip (ftp|tftp) source-interface <iface>` in config mode.
+* When using SSH proxy, `iosfw` throws a `ProcessLookupError` on exit.
+I have not found a way to catch or suppress this.

 ## Wishlist